Robin Mack Key

 South Londonderry

-In 2010, Robin joined the Board of Trustees of The Olana Partnership (TOP) that helps to preserve the work and landscape of the American painter Frederic Church, foremost of the Hudson River school of artists in the late 19th century.
+In 2009, Robin joined the Board of Trustees of The Olana Partnership (TOP); an organization dedicated to preserving the work and landscape of the American painter Frederic Church, foremost of the Hudson River school of artists in the late 19th century.
 Olana, Church’s residence and studio, is a New York State historic site on 250 acres in Hudson, NY.
-Olana was in need of repair and interpretation to inform the public on Church’s role not only as a painter but as a collaborator with Frederic Law Olmstead on Central Park and in developing Olana as a living landscape canvas.
-Just earlier in April, as co-chair of TOP, Robin helped to host a Gala event for 400 people at the Metropolitan Museum of Art to begin the celebration of the 200th year anniversary of Church’s birth, a milestone being celebrated by many prominent museums in the United States who show and interpret Church’s painted landscapes.
+Ms. Key served as

-Robin was an exceptionally generous person with her time and thought.
+Robin Key was an exceptionally generous person with her time and thought.
 In both her personal and her professional life she sought change through collaboration and by connecting people together to achieve common goals.
-Her partners, employees, her various subcontractors, her fellow trustees and her extended family all loved working with her because of her curiosity of the natural world and her knowledge of what grows underfoot and nearby.
-She is survived by her husband of 50 years, David M. Key and their 3 children, Mckendree, Lindsay and Ely Key, and 4 grandchildren.
-Robin’s love infused and sustained her family.
-She is missed by all for her warm and generous spirit but also for her iron commitment to making the world a more beautiful place.
-A service will be held on May 30 at 2 PM at the Peru Church in Peru, VT, where gifts can be made in lieu of flowers.
+Her employees, her various subcontractors, her fellow trustees and her extended family all loved working with her because of her curiosity of the natural world and her extensive knowledge of what grows underfoot and nearby.

-To order memorial trees or send flowers to the family in memory of Robin Mack Key, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

 Service Schedule

-Upcoming Services
+Past Services

 Funeral Service